July 01, 2010

 Iranian-Style Macaroni with TahDig

-For a family of six kids, simple and easy macaroni (Persian style pasta with ground meat and tomato sauce) always had a place on our dinner table while growing up.
-It was one of my favorite dishes then and now I enjoy making it for my family.
+For a family of six kids, simple, easy Persian-style macaroni and pasta with ground meat and tomato sauce always had a place on our dinner table while growing up.
+It was one of my favorite dishes then, and now I enjoy making it for my family.
 Back home, my mother always cooked pasta with the hollow spaghetti noodles (bucatini).
-I liked those hollow noodles and I've looked for them many times in the past while grocery shopping but I haven't seen them on the shelves anywhere.
-It seems that they aren't as popular as the other kinds of noodle varieties here.
+I loved those hollow noodles, and I've looked for them many times while grocery shopping here, but they are hard to find.
+It seems that they aren't as popular as the other kinds of noodle varieties in most stores.

 Serves 6-8